kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 opportunistic batching itself will provide significant improvements.
 Future features like Topology Aware Scheduling can further improve other subsets of use cases.

+Moreover, this default algorithm relies on specific sorting and may fail to find a valid placement that could have been discovered by processing the group's pods in a different order.
+While resolving this limitation could be desirable, implementing a generalized solver for arbitrary constraints would introduce excessive complexity for the default implementation.
+The current proposal addresses the vast majority of standard use cases (homogeneous workloads).
+Future improvements for this should be delivered via specialized algorithms based on specific `PodGroup` constraints, such as Topology Aware Scheduling (TAS).

 #### Interaction with Basic Policy

 For pod groups using the `Basic` policy, the Workload Scheduling Cycle is